 - Provided high-level technical assistance to Tanzania, Lesotho, Mozambique and Malawi using a combination of core and field funding mechanisms.

 - Produced the PEPFAR VMMC Best Practices Guide, which is focused on implementation activities at the site-service level, and provides the necessary steps to implement programs at scale.
 Also produced the VMMC Best Practices video, a global resource for individual providers, implementers and program managers working in VMMC.
 (Both are available on the Clearinghouse on Male Circumcision for HIV Prevention.)

 - Published with Jhpiego staff free access and peer reviewed journal PLoS articles on various subject matter related to VMMC.

 - Attended a series of meetings examining the future possibilities of VMMC devices in service provision.
-MCHIP continues to work with the PEPFAR technical working group to begin strategizing and planning for the approval of one or more VMMC device(s) and the implementation/repercussions of using said devices to improve the scale up of VMMC in 14 priority countries.
+MCHIP worked with the PEPFAR technical working group to strategize and plan for the approval of one or more VMMC device(s) and the implementation/repercussions of using said devices to improve the scale up of VMMC in 14 priority countries.